Department of Biological Sciences

 Welcome to the Department of Biological Sciences.
 The Biological Sciences major is one of the most popular in the Columbian College, especially among students preparing for medical, dental, and veterinary programs and graduate programs in biology, zoology and botany.

-Each Friday during the academic year the department offers a Friday afternoon seminar featuring special speakers and visiting scholars.
+Each Friday during the academic year the department offers an afternoon seminar featuring special speakers and visiting scholars.
 For a full listing of the seminar dates and topics, please consult the schedule: Seminar Series.